Rigorous Function Calculi in Ariadne: Function Calculus

-Functions may be constructed using the C++ ``named constructors'' \begin{code} Function<P,RES(ARG)>::constant(...); Function<P,RES(ARG)>::coordinate(...); \end{code} or using named variables e.g. \begin{code} x = RealVariable("x"); y=RealVariable("y"); f = EffectiveScalarMultivariateFunction([x,y],exp(x)*cos(y)) \end{code} Functions form an elementary algebra, so \cd{f1*f2} denotes the function $x\mapsto f_1(x) \times f_2(x)$, and \cd{sin(f)} denotes the function $x\mapsto \sin(f(x))$.
+Functions may be constructed using the C++ ``named constructors'' idiom: \begin{code} Function<P,RES(ARG)>::constant(...); Function<P,RES(ARG)>::coordinate(...); \end{code} or using named variables e.g. \begin{code} x = RealVariable("x"); t=RealVariable("t"); f = EffectiveScalarMultivariateFunction([x,t],x*exp(t)); \end{code} Functions form an elementary algebra, so \cd{f1*f2} denotes the function $x\mapsto f_1(x) \times f_2(x)$, and \cd{sin(f)} denotes the function $x\mapsto \sin(f(x))$.
 Functions may be composed, with \cd{compose(f,g)} denoting $f\circ g$.
 Other operations include \cd{derivative(f,k)} for $\partial{f}/\partial{x_k}$, where $k$ may be omitted if $f$ is univariate, \cd{join(f1,f2)} denoting $x\mapsto(f_1(x),f_2(x))$ and \cd{combine(f1,f2)} for $(x_1,x_2)\mapsto(f_1(x_1),f_2(x_2))$.